 - the changes in the brain which they show us are not abnormal at all

-- there is no evidence that the behavior of addicts is compulsive (compulsive means involuntary)
+- there is no evidence that the behavior of addicts is compulsive (compulsive meaning involuntary) (point two addresses this, as well as some other research that will be presented)

 This all applies equally to “alcoholism” as well.
 If you’re looking for information on alcoholism, the same theories and logic discussed here are applicable; wherever you see the term addiction used on this site, it includes alcoholism.